tnipen/tnipen.github.io/_posts/2020-06-15-titanlib-gridpp.markdown

         num_min_prof, dzmin, dhmin , dz, t2pos, t2neg, eps2)
 {% endhighlight %}

-The `flags` array now has the same length as the input observations and uses a value of `0` denoting observations that passed the test and a value of `1` for those that are flagged.
-We will only keep the non-flagged observations in the next step:
+The SCT function returns an array of `flags` with the same length as the input observations.
+A value of `0` denotes observations that passed the test and a value of `1` denotes those that are flagged.
+Let's create arrays that keep track of which observations are valid and invalid:

 {% highlight python %}
 index_valid_obs = np.where(flags == 0)[0]